 Exclusive Access to Events for Amex Platinum and Centurion Cardholders

-It’s no secret we’re fans of The Platinum Card® from American Express and The Business Platinum® Card from American Express.
-Not only do they both offer substantial welcome bonuses, but the cards also provide the best lounge access available of any premium travel card, elite status in seven rewards programs, annual Uber and airline credits, along with a host of other perks.
+It’s no secret we’re fans of The Platinum Card® from American Express and The Business Platinum Card® from American Express.
+Not only do they both offer substantial welcome bonuses, but the cards also provide the best lounge access available of any premium travel card, elite status in multiple rewards programs, annual Uber and airline credits, along with a host of other perks.

-One of the lesser known benefits is special access to sporting events, concerts, and theatre productions.
-Platinum and Centurion cardholders can gain entry to The Centurion Suite in LA's STAPLES Center or Brooklyn’s Barclays Center for a ball game or concert.
+One of the lesser-known benefits is special access to sporting events, concerts, and theatre productions.
+Platinum and Centurion cardholders can gain entry to The Centurion Suite in LA's STAPLES Center for a ball game or concert.

 Platinum cardmembers can also access curated and exclusive events through Amex's By Invitation Only® program.
 Fashion, art, dining, sports, and music or theatre productions, you can access the list of available gigs by visiting AmericanExpress.com/byinvitationonly to discover possible events, and calling 1-800-321-7787 when you are ready to purchase tickets with your Platinum card or Membership Rewards points.